 Trans people are incredibly vulnerable – it’s wrong to campaign against them

 This is the smoke-and-mirrors bit.
 Firstly, the women’s rights campaign is not a campaign against trans people.
 It is a campaign about changes being made to sex-based rights that vulnerable women (all kinds of women!) rely on.

 Secondly, who are we talking about?
 Trans people are not all the same: *some* trans people are incredibly vulnerable.
 Young abuse survivors, who are desperate to get away from the reality of their prematurely sexed bodies are incredibly vulnerable.
 Young autistic kids and youngsters who haven’t yet found out that they are gay or lesbian – all those children are incredibly vulnerable, and if they believe it’s easy to change sex and try to do it at a young age, they are even more vulnerable.

 Why am I going on about the sex industry?
-Because it is those latter figures in my list that some UK organisations have been quoting to persuade people that UK women are putting trans people at risk.
+Because it is deaths in the American sex industry that some UK organisations have been quoting to persuade people that UK women are putting trans people at risk.